 In the Philippines, a palm frond will not be fixed to the outside of the cage but will be put right into a slit in the netting inside and middle of the trap.
 Outside spawning will, therefore, not occur with this design.

 Like in semi-circular traps, squid eggs are also hung in rectangular traps as attractants with white textile strings in the middle of the trap.
 Additionally, artificial squid lures, which represent shrimp, are sometimes used as feeding bait in both designs of squid traps.
-The hooks at the lure’s tail end are always removed.
+The hooks at the lure’s tail end are permanently removed.
 These lures should only trigger a feeding instinct; the trapping device will catch them.

 How to utilize rectangular squid traps